mscno/esec/README.md

 # .esec-keyring file
 ESEC_PRIVATE_KEY_DEV=your-private-key
 ESEC_PRIVATE_KEY_PROD=your-private-key

+# Optional - explicitly specify which environment to use when decrypted from embeded file
+ESEC_ACTIVE_ENVIRONMENT=dev

+# Alternative - specify which key to use
+# ESEC_ACTIVE_KEY=ESEC_PRIVATE_KEY_DEV
 ```

 If esec is decrypting .ejson.dev, it searches for ESEC_PRIVATE_KEY_DEV inside .esec-keyring.

+The .esec-keyring file supports two special variables to manage which environment to use:

+1. `ESEC_ACTIVE_ENVIRONMENT` - Directly specifies the environment name (e.g., "dev", "prod")
+2. `ESEC_ACTIVE_KEY` - Specifies which key to use (e.g., "ESEC_PRIVATE_KEY_DEV")

+If neither of these special variables is set and multiple private keys are found in the keyring file, esec will look for one that matches the file being decrypted.

 If a matching key is found, it is used for decryption.